Karol Gajda holding a Mitchell MS450 and giving thumbs up

 About Our Unbiased Reviews

 Will I accept gear for review?
 If it’s something I want to review then I’m open to it.
-I will be clear in any review in which I didn’t pay for the product myself, but I haven’t posted a review like that thus far.
+As I mentioned, I will be clear in any review in which I didn’t pay for the product myself.
 I also will not guarantee any company a good review and if I have to publish a bad review I will.

 Going forward I will also use Amazon or other store affiliate links in which I might earn a commission.
-This doesn’t change the price of any product for you, and might earn me 1-5% commissions.
+This doesn’t change the price of any product for you, and might earn me a small commission.
 If you do buy something after reading a review and clicking the link thank you so much!
 You’re helping fund more unbiased reviews.

 You can also help by subscribing to the Riff City email list for guitar news, deals, and site updates: